 We are the leading online destination for automobile consumers in China.
 Through our two websites, autohome.com.cn and che168.com, we deliver automotive content targeting automobile buyers and owners.
 We generate revenues from online advertising services and dealer subscription services.
 Our advertisers consist primarily of automakers and automobile dealers, with automakers contributing a substantial majority of our total revenues.
-In each of 2010, 2011 and 2012, we provided advertising services to approximately 80% of over 80 automakers operating in China.
-We also provided dealer subscription services to 743, 2,160 and 5,052 dealer subscribers in 2010, 2011 and 2012, respectively.
+In each of 2009, 2010 and the nine months ended September 30, 2011, we provided advertising services to over 80% of all automakers operating in China.
+We also provided advertising services to 1,076 automobile dealers in the nine months ended September 30, 2011.
+In addition, we provided dealer subscription services to 1,755 dealer subscribers in the same period.